leenaput/ONT-cappable-seq/README.md

 ## **Data processing**

-Note: many of the steps outlined in this workflow are inspired by the microbepore pipeline that was used for the analysis of prokaryotic Nanopore RNA-seq data (https://felixgrunberger.github.io/microbepore/).
+Note: many of the steps outlined in this workflow are based on the microbepore pipeline that was used for the analysis of prokaryotic Nanopore RNA-seq data (https://felixgrunberger.github.io/microbepore/), with some modifications tailored to our ONT-cappable-seq approach.

 ### **Data navigation**